rajbharathy/VML_Braze_hackathon/knowledge/housekeeping-module.md

 # Housekeeping Module Specification
 > Technical rules and REST API query structures to validate, clean, and optimize assets within the Braze workspace.
 ---
+**Audit Scope & Data Handling:**
+Only include audit results for sections where data can be successfully retrieved If a section cannot be audited due to API constraints or access limitations, omit it from the output entirely without acknowledgment or explanation

 ## 1. Orphan Segments
 * **Action**: Identify segments that exist but are unused, preventing audience target bloat.